Monte-Carlo Tree Search (MCTS)#

 This is important: value iteration is then more expensive for many problems, however, for an agent operating in its environment, we only solve exhaustively once, and we can use the resulting policy many times no matter state we are in latter.

 For MCTS, we need to solve online each time we encounter a state we have not considered before.
-As we see, even for a simple problem like GridWorld, doing many rollouts in a one second interval does not lead to a good policy; but with some careful crafting of the algorithm (avoid duplicate states, use a heurist for rollouts), this can be improved.
+As we see, even for a simple problem like GridWorld, doing many rollouts in a one second interval does not lead to a good policy; but with some careful crafting of the algorithm (avoid duplicate states, use a heuristic for rollouts), this can be improved.

 Combining MCTS and TD learning: Alpha Zero#